xyutao/fscil/params/CUB200/baseline/README.md

-### The ImageNet-pretrained ResNet18 model and the base model.
+## Please put the ImageNet-pretrained ResNet18 model and the base model under this directory.